Jmathis855/FlowControl_Week4/README.md

   <DO_THING_2>
 fi
 ```
+  fi is either finish or just if backwards.
+You don't need to have an else!
+Can just be if
 There are lots of different ways to compare values, depending on what type of values you're working with.
 Here is a page that lists several options: [Bash comparison operators](http://tldp.org/LDP/abs/html/comparison-ops.html).
 Here's one example:

 ```